The company dates to 1922 but took the name Jaguar in 1945.

 While Jaguar’s collision repair costs after an accident are higher than average, they are not as extreme as some other luxury manufacturers.
 Since luxury cars are comparatively rare, with precision components, parts can be expensive and repair times longer.
 While Jaguar owners pay, on average, about 50 percent more than most drivers, it’s not unusual for luxury cars to cost twice as much.
 By that measure, Jaguar performs well.
 A notable exception is the 2010 Jaguar XF four-door, which shows collision repair costs of three times the national average.
 Other models, such as the XE and XJ sedans, F-Pace SUV, and F-Type sports car, show no such extremes.
 While collision coverage will be higher for the XF, the other models show only a slight increase over non-luxury models.

 Jaguar Model Factors that Increase Auto Insurance Costs

-Vehicle model only one factor of many that contribute to the cost of a car insurance policy.
+The vehicle model is only one factor of many that contribute to the cost of a car insurance policy.
 The design and accessories have much to do with how insurers assess risk, as does the claims history of a model.
-Jaguars have a strike against them in the insurance picture right out of the gate, given their place in the car market as a high-performance carmaker.
-Although their current product line includes five models out of six that are four-door sedans or SUVs, designs are sporty and mechanical components solid.
+Jaguars have a strike against them in the insurance picture right out of the gate, given their place in the car market as high-performance carmakers.
+Although their current product line includes five models out of six that are four-door sedans or SUVs, designs are sporty and have mechanical components solid.
 High-performance vehicles invite aggressive driving habits, and that means base insurance rates that are more expensive than average vehicles.
 Since Jaguar owners expect responsive, sporty vehicles, paying more for insurance is likely another expectation.

 As mentioned above, Jaguar models do cost more for collision insurance, but not as much as most luxury vehicles in their class, thanks to positive on-road history.
 Comprehensive coverage behaves in a similar way, but with even more positive performance.
 Jaguar X-Type models from 2002 through 2005 fall within average ranges for comprehensive claims settlements.
 Other models place above average, but only slightly.